logo

 BSSmod= "h" # [BSS] Solvers `h/d/i/t`

-We are considering all the components of the local-fields and fxc kernel as it is treated in real-space.
-We have chosen to use the Haydock recursive mode to diagonalize the matrix, which is particularly efficient for large matrices.
-The variable
+moreover we are including all the components of the local-fields and fxc kernel as it is treated in real-space.
+Furthermore we have chosen to use the recursive mode to diagonalize the matrix, which is particularly efficient with large matrices.

 Running